 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

 Families are usually middle class and reflect the cultural diversity of Switzerland.
 Host parents and siblings may speak more than one language, often German, English, or Italian, in addition to French.
+Your family may not speak English, which offers you a perfect opportunity to practice your French on a daily basis.
 Many families are in Lausanne or Montreux, and most are about 40 minutes by train to the SIT center in Nyon and one hour by train to central Geneva.
-Trains to Geneva run every 15 minutes.
+During the semester, you will have a Swisspass, which allows you to travel free of charge in Switzerland by train, bus, or ship.
+Trains from Nyon to Geneva run every 15 minutes.

 You will continue to live with your homestay family during the Independent Study Project in Finance or Internship in Finance period.

-During the excursion to Greece, you will stay in student dorms, hostels, or small hotels.
+During the excursion to Greece, you will stay in student apartments, hostels, or small hotels.